jorisv83/Get-Sites-For-LastPass/README.md

 Make sure the URL is correct and push the "GO!!!" button.
 When done the field on the right hand side will contain all the domains the program found.

-The "copy to clipboard" button will copy the text in the textbox to the clipboard so you can easily past this in the LastPass option screen.
+The "copy to clipboard" button will copy the text in the textbox to the clipboard so you can easily paste this in the LastPass option screen.